Just Call me Dennis

 swedish

-gjere mund = open your mouth
+gjere mund = open mouth

 The proper pronunciation is how any native Deutsche speaker would pronounce it:

-Sounds something like: “air a done”
+Sounds something like: “air done”

 The “g” is followed by a slight “y” sound, like the “j” in fjord.